Performance Reporting and Benefits

 • Simultaneous converging instrument approaches

-The FAA has gained industry understanding and trust through the JAT for our post-operational benefit methodology.
-The one benefit not necessarily used as a meaningful measure of benefits by the airline community is the valuation of passenger travel time.
+Through the JAT, the FAA has gained the trust and understanding of industry for our post-operational benefit methodology.
+One benefit not necessarily used as a meaningful measure of benefits by the airline community is the value of passenger travel time.
 Per Department of Transportation guidance, the FAA applies passenger travel time savings to projected flight delay savings.

 Beyond the JAT, the FAA has completed post-operational benefit analyses using JAT methodologies for more than 10 capabilities across 60 sites.